rxlabs/ember-experiments/README.md

 ## License

-This CoffeeScript package is licensed under the MIT license.
+This Ember app is licensed under the MIT license.

 ## Warranty